erf-model/ERF/Docs/sphinx_doc/boxlib_bits.rst

-AMReX functions useful for Pele development
+AMReX functions useful for ERF development
 -------------------------------------------

-Pele is built on AMReX (available at `https://github.com/AMReX-Codes/amrex <https://github.com/AMReX-Codes/amrex>`_), an adaptive mesh refinement software framework, which provides the underlying software infrastructure for block structured AMR operations.
+ERF is built on AMReX (available at `https://github.com/AMReX-Codes/amrex <https://github.com/AMReX-Codes/amrex>`_), an adaptive mesh refinement software framework, which provides the underlying software infrastructure for block structured AMR operations.
 Below is a quick reference list with links to many of the AMReX tools used to build up ERF.
 The full AMReX documentation can be found `here <https://amrex-codes.github.io/AMReXUsersGuide.pdf>`_.

 Solution environment